by Joe Siegel

 “SGN’s ultimate legacy is the establishment of ‘a voice’ for the LGBTQ+ community when nobody was listening,” Cragin said.
 “My father catapulted the paper into the spotlight due to his fearless activism and ability to ignore the naysayers.
 His dedication was an underlying force for the paper and helped to continue the paper’s mission.
 Under my guidance, an archive team made up of librarians, historians and archivists was created.”

-Through this project, the team archived SGN in locations across the country — from the University of Washington in Washington State to the Yale Beinecke Rare Book & Manuscript Library in Connecticut to the Stonewall Museum in Tallahassee, Fla., among other holding entities.
+Through this project, the team archived SGN in locations across the country — from the University of Washington in Washington State to the Yale Beinecke Rare Book & Manuscript Library in Connecticut to the Stonewall Museum in Fort Lauderdale, Fla., among other holding entities.
+SGN is also archived at the Seattle Public Library in Washington State.

 “Not only does SGN continue to live through archives, but it has literally been a ‘legacy project’ as the daughter of an activist has continued and shared this passion propelling it into the future,” Cragin noted.